soufatn/ruby-tutorial/00-First-Test.md

 `$ parallel_test -n 4 -e 'rspec'`

 It's that simple (Thanks in part to the excellent [parallel_tests](https://github.com/grosser/parallel_tests) gem.)
-The `[4]` here is the number of parallel test to run; set this to the number of browsers you want running in parallel.
+The `-n 4` here is the number of parallel test to run; set this to the number of browsers you want running in parallel.

 You should get the following output: